sikaeducation/brews-db-connection/README.md

-# Brews - Knexfile
+# Brews - Database Connection

-This project is missing a knexfile- generate it and fill it out.
+This project is missing a knexfile and database connection.
+Create and configure both and add the database connection to the `queries.js` file.